vinhnx/CombineUnsplash/README.md

 A sample project exploring SwiftUI/Combine and Result, using Unsplash API via Picsum.photos

-### About

-As SwiftUI is a new paradigm shift since the introduction of Swift, and it's relative new, we as [community](https://github.com/Juanpe/About-SwiftUI) are trying to learn and explore how to use it properly.
+As SwiftUI is a new paradigm shift since the introduction of Swift, and it's relative new not exactly easy to write (binding), we as [community](https://github.com/Juanpe/About-SwiftUI) are learning and exploring how to use it day by day.

 Here, I combine (no pun intended) SwiftUI and Combine for view and model binding by using [Picsum.photos](https://picsum.photos).
 I also use Result for network completion handler.

 In every steps, I try to write comment on how and why to do it.

-I hope this sample is useful to both me and anyone for reference.
+I hope this sample is useful to both me and everyone for reference.

 ### Demo

 A text field (TextField), a label (Text) and an UIImageView (wrapped in UIVIewPresentable) to use binding (since SwiftUI's Image doesn't have binding)

 ![demo](./screenshot/demo.gif)

+### Why SwiftUI/Combine?

+SwiftUI + Combine = 🤯

+(not convinced? take a look at [Apple's first ever interactive tutorials with quizzes](https://developer.apple.com/tutorials/swiftui) if you have not seen it)

 ### Resources SwiftUI/Combine